madewhere/madewhere.co/CONTRIBUTING.md

 Ideally some day we will write our own theme, but this is adequate for the prototype.

+Should you need to make any modifications, start by copy/pasting the template from Ananke into the `/layouts` directory, in the appropriate location (same as within the Ananke source) and then make your modifications as necessary.
+Note that Ananke is MIT licensed, as is the code for madewhere.

 [Ananke]: https://github.com/theNewDynamic/gohugo-theme-ananke
 [Tachyons]: https://tachyons.io/